AwesomestAlt/GitpodPython/README.md

-# GitpodPython
+# GitpodTemplate
-Coding club scripts for using Gitpod to write Python code on Chromebooks, without knowledge of Git
+Coding club scripts for using Gitpod to write code on Chromebooks, without knowledge of Git